The heinous crime of a young woman involving a Colombian tattoo artist in Spain

 (More news: From dance to medicine: ten Colombians who raise the flag in Spain)

 The family’s lawyer makes an appeal about the vulnerability of Emilce, who had been a victim of serious crimes before.
-Her mother explained that at the age of eleven she was involved in a case of child pornography and at 14 she suffered an episode of domestic violencefor which a restraining order against his father.
+Her mother explained that at the age of eleven she was involved in a case of child sexual exploitation videos and at 14 she suffered an episode of domestic violencefor which a restraining order against his father.

-The defense, for its part, requests three years for reckless homicide and asks for consideration of the defendant’s past and his status as a cocaine addict.
+The defense, for its part, requests three years for reckless homicide and requests consideration for the defendant’s past and for his condition as a cocaine addict.

 The lawyer said that his client had “a very sad and horrible life because his father had brought home prostitutes.”
 According to Marcos García Montes, “the situation got out of hand.”